DerekYves/blog_archives/_posts/2016-05-10-Sharing_R_code_in_a_group.markdown

         x <- readRDS(paste0(fdirs$dqrptsrc, "somefile.Rds"))

-But as with everything, there is a draw back: you'll want to make sure the names of your variables in fdirs don't overlap with functions or other items you declare in a script.
+But, as with everything, there's a draw back: you'll want to make sure the names of your variables don't overlap with functions or other items you declare in a script.
 For this reason I use expressions like "prjdta" rather than "data", and I avoid overly concise constructions that are used in a lot of example code, e.g. "x", "y", or "z".